-After picking up some fresh vegetables, pop into a poissonnerie (fishmonger) to select some fresh salmon filets.
+After picking up some fresh vegetables, pop into a poissonnerie (fishmonger) to select some fresh salmon fillets.
 Next, head down to the local cave à vins (wine shop) for some rosé wine.
 One of my favourites is Tavel.
 This wonderful AOC wine from France’s southern Rhone wine region pairs nicely with the salmon.
 Remember to pick up some Pernod as well.
 Next, hit the patisserie (pastry shop) for a fancy French dessert or two.
 Finally, breeze through the outdoor marché aux fleurs (flower market) for a fresh bouquet for that finishing touch to your presentation.